 Charles Waddell joined the South Carolina staff as an Associate Athletics Director in February 2006 and was promoted to Deputy Athletics Director in July 2011.
 Prior to joining the South Carolina Athletics Department, he served as the Vice Chancellor of Advancement at Fayetteville State.
 Waddell, a former three-sport standout at North Carolina, boasts an impressive and wide-ranging resume.

 Waddell oversees the Athletics Department's Sports Medicine program and Strength and Conditioning programs.
-Additionally, he serves as an administrator for football, women's basketball, and track and field.
+Additionally, he serves as an administrator for football and women's basketball.

 At Fayetteville State, he was responsible for all development and fundraising-related matters and for the planning and organization of university relations and public affairs programs.
 He worked in close partnership with the chancellor and members of the Board of Trustees on all development efforts, including the cultivation of individual donors, foundations and corporate sponsors.